irmoodie/personal-website/README.md

-A hugo generated static site.
+# My Personal Website

-Can be found at irmoodie.com
+A static site generated with Hugo and found at [irmoodie.com](irmoodie.com).